-Most advertisers think all they need to boost their click-through rates is to add some keywords, throw in some hard-hitting calls to action, and the sales and inquiries will start to flow in.
+Most advertisers think all they need to boost their average click-through rate is to add some keywords, throw in some hard-hitting calls to action, and the sales and inquiries will start to flow in.

 Well, it takes a little more effort than that.
 It can be quite an uphill battle when it comes down to increasing your conversion and click-through rates by scaling your pay per click marketing.